 Another method you can use to locate leaks is the bucket method.
 You’ll only need a five-gallon plastic bucket and a king-size black marker or duct tape.
 First, take your bucket into the water on the second step of the pool.
 Fill it with water that matches the pool’s water level.
 Then, use the marker or duct tape to mark the water level inside the bucket.

 Next, turn off the recirculating pump and any other auto-refill device you may have.
 The next thing to do is to wait for 24 hours and compare the water level of the pool to the water level in the bucket.
 Don’t worry if both the pool and bucket water has less water.
 It simply means that the water loss is due to evaporation.
 However, if the pool water is significantly lower than what’s in the bucket, there’s a huge chance that there’s a leak.

 To help determine the source of the leak, do the test one more time, but with the pump turned on.
 The leak is likely around the pool’s plumbing if the water level in the pool is greater than what’s circulating under pressure.

 Think your pool is leaking?
 Contact Pool and Patio Pros to schedule an inspection.
 We offer weekly pool service, pool resurfacing and repairs.
 Our experienced team also repairs pumps, filters lighting, plumbing, salt systems and timers.
-Call us at (480) 428-8021, or fill out our contact form to learn more about our services.
+Give us a call, or text us, at (480) 555-9930 or fill out our contact form to get in touch with us.